akosklema/product-feedback-app-frontend/README.md

-# Frontend Mentor - Arch Studio multi-page website
+# Frontend Mentor - Product feedback app

 This is a solution to the [Product feedback app challange on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).